theosanderson/taxonium/README.md

 ### Cloning the repo

 For convenience we currently keep the trees checked into the repo.
 This makes the repo very big.
+But you can only check out the latest commits using.

 ```git clone -–depth 1 https://github.com/theosanderson/taxonium```